Data Lake vs Data Warehouse

 While data warehouses can only ingest structured data that fit predefined schema, data lakes ingest all data types in their source format.
 This encourages a schema-on-read process model where data is aggregated or transformed at query-time (unlike data warehouses, where transformations happen in the ETL process, before the data enters the warehouse).

-One of the key benefits of schema-on-read is that it results in loose coupling of storage and compute resources needed to maintain a data lake.
+One of the key benefits of schema-on-read is that it results in a loose coupling of storage and compute resources needed to maintain a data lake.
 Bypassing the ETL process means you can ingest large volumes of data into your data lake without the time, cost, and complexity that usually accompanies the ETL process.
 Instead, compute resources are consumed at query-time where they’re more targeted and cost-effective.

 In this sample data lake architecture, data is ingested in multiple formats from a variety of sources.
 Raw data can be discovered, explored, and transformed within the data lake before it is utilized by business analysts, researchers, and data scientists.